Helical Gears

 Note that bevel gears are usually a paired set and should not be used interchangeably.
 Bevel gears are assembled in a specific way due to their inherent transmission of both thrust and radial loads, in contrast with spur gears which mostly transmit radial loads only.
 All bevel gears are assembled at the optimum position for best performance.

-Efficiency is defined as the ratio of the output power to the input power.
-Note that this is different from mechanical advantage, which is concerned with amplifying of forces or torques by sacrificing speed.
-When it comes to bevel gears, loss of power during transmission is attributed to friction due to sliding between teeth surfaces and loads applied to the bearings or housing.
-The efficiency of different types of bevel gears compared with other types is summarized by the table below.
+Efficiency is defined as the ratio of output power to input power.
+This differs from mechanical advantage, which focuses on amplifying forces or torques at the expense of speed.
+In bevel gears, power loss during transmission is primarily due to friction between the teeth surfaces and the loads on the bearings or housing.
+The efficiency of various types of bevel gears, compared to other gear types, is summarized in the table below.

 Type of Gear | Approximate Range of Efficiency | Type of Load Imposed in Bearings |